 Advertising is a very complicated area for companies and marketers to address.
 Not only do you need to think about how you're going to show off your product, service, and brand in the best possible light, but you also need to carefully consider how the images, words, and strategies that you use are going to appeal to your specific audience.
 Stray too far from what is deemed to be acceptable, and you could end up in serious trouble, whereas if you fail to be creative, you might not get the responses you want.
 All in all, it's a difficult line to walk.

 Perhaps the most obvious consequence of making bad advertising decisions, is the impact that those decisions will have on your bottom line.
 Not only does bad advertising waste money on the campaign that you created in the first place, but it can also drive away customers that might have otherwise made purchases, or even contribute to the loss of valuable clients.

-that was conducted in an effort to better understand the impact that "annoying" advertisements have on users, the economic cost of inappropriate or irritating ads is about .153 cents each.
+According to research that was conducted in an effort to better understand the impact that "annoying" advertisements have on users, the economic cost of inappropriate or irritating ads is about .153 cents each.
 At the same time, your bad ads prevent purchases as people commonly suggest that they will choose not to purchase an item because they find an advert to be distasteful.